genestash/framestate/README.md

 # framestate

-A lightweight bridge for state synchronization between an iframe and React components in the parent window.
+A lightweight bridge for state synchronization between iframes and React components in the parent window.

 ## Installation